VielLosero/srpm/README.md

 +sbopkg 0.38.2
 +srpm 0.1.14
 +webkit2gtk 2.42.4
-[root@arcadia t1]#
 ```
-After find some unatended packages like webkit2gtk i check if realy have a new version
+After find some unatended packages like webkit2gtk i check for new version.

+Whit srpm package version (srpm -pv) we can see it.
 ```
 [root@arcadia t1]# srpm -pv webkit2gtk
 webkit2gtk: last 2.42.5 ; current 2.42.4
-[root@arcadia t1]#
 ```
-Then i check if some other package need update before
+Then i check if some other package need update before webkit2gtk.
 ```
 [root@arcadia t1]# srpm -pnv webkit2gtk
 libwpe: last 1.14.2 ; current 1.14.2